Software Lets Senders Assign Value to E-Mails

 Will it work?
 We ask Thad Lion(ph), an IT manager at eBay's North Campus in San Jose.

-Mr. THAD LION (IT Manager): I think everybody liked the idea of actually being able to log into a mailbox and actually having a separate column and quickly being able to view, you know, things that were weighted a little bit higher, all right?
+THAD LION: I think everybody liked the idea of actually being able to log into a mailbox and actually having a separate column and quickly being able to view, you know, things that were weighted a little bit higher, all right?
 I know I got that way.

 KAUFMAN: Lion was part of a small test that experimented with an early version of Seriosity's software.